elastic/integrations/packages/cloudflare_logpush/docs/README.md

 **Note**:
 - The GCS input currently does not support fetching of buckets using bucket prefixes, so the bucket names have to be configured manually for each data stream.
 - The GCS input currently only accepts a service account json key or a service account json file for authentication.
-- The GCS input currently only supports JSON data.
+- The GCS input currently only supports json data.

 ### To collect data from the Cloudflare HTTP Endpoint, follow the below steps:
 - Reference link to [Enable HTTP destination](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/) for Cloudflare Logpush.